 The RAGAS golden set was hardened in April 2026 from 18 saturated queries (faithfulness ~0.88 across configs — couldn’t measure pipeline improvements) to 33 queries with 15 hard-eval tagged across 5 categories: multi-hop, temporal, negation, meta, and cross-corpus corroboration.
 Easy vs hard queries now show a 10× faithfulness differential, so retrieval changes are measurable again.
 A weekly hard-eval cron (Monday 05:00 UTC) on a 50-query hard-retrieval-v2 set produces judge-graded hit@5 = 0.90 and emits six kb_hard_eval_* Prometheus metrics with absent-guard alerts.

-• 13 typed events in a new event_log table — tool_started/ended, handoff_requested/completed/cycle_detected/compaction, reasoning_item_created, mcp_approval_*, agent_updated, message_output_created, tool_guardrail_rejection, agent_as_tool_call.
-Replaces free-form Matrix strings with Grafana-queryable telemetry.
+• 13 typed events in a new event_log table — replaces free-form Matrix strings with Grafana-queryable telemetry.

-• 3-behavior rejection taxonomyallow / reject_content (retry with hint) / deny (hard halt), mirroring the SDK’s ToolGuardrailFunctionOutput.
-Every rejection is a typed event with non-empty message (audit invariant).
+• 3-behavior rejection taxonomyallow / reject_content (retry with hint) / deny (hard halt), mirroring the SDK’s ToolGuardrailFunctionOutput; every rejection a typed event with a non-empty message (audit invariant).

-• Transcript compaction on handoff — opt-in per escalation.
-Local gemma3:12b compresses long T1 triage to a 1-turn summary; Haiku as circuit-breaker fallback.
+• Transcript compaction on handoff — opt-in; local gemma3:12b with Haiku circuit-breaker fallback.

-• Handoff depth + cycle detection — depth ≥ 5 forces [POLL], ≥ 10 hard-halts, any agent twice in the chain is refused and logged.
-Atomic BEGIN IMMEDIATE transactions with PRAGMA busy_timeout=10000 for race-free concurrent bumps.
+• Handoff depth + cycle detection — depth ≥ 5 forces [POLL], ≥ 10 hard-halts; atomic BEGIN IMMEDIATE transactions for race-free bumps.

 • Writer stamping — 11 / 11 writers + 5 / 5 n8n workflow INSERT sites asserted.